 Preventative care for your pet is critical to maintaining their overall health and avoiding unwanted and even life-threatening illness.
 In most cases, preventative care requires a routine visit to your vet to complete a wellness exam, get needed vaccinations, treat or test for potential parasites, and receive prescription medications.

-March is a good time to restart your preventative treatment routine if you took a break over winter.
+March (National Pet Vaccination Month) is a good time to restart your preventative treatment routine if you took a break over winter.
 Warmer months introduce parasites, fleas, and ticks back into our environment.
-Most vet clinics, including Animal Humane Society's, have had to reduce their number of daily appointments to accommodate for COVID-19 safety precautions.
-If you haven't already, call your veterinarian now to ensure you have an appointment scheduled before summer arrives.
+So if you haven't already, call your veterinarian& now to ensure you have an appointment scheduled before summer arrives.

 Keep your pet happy and healthy by focusing on these three areas of preventative care.